fun things to do with kids in versailles france

 Head for the gardens, just a glorious place to explore – massive gilded fountains with mythical creatures, lines of statues, and gardens that go on and on.
 Don't miss the splashy Neptune Fountain, Dragon Fountain with a truly writhing dragon, and the Apollo Fountain, the god Apollo in his chariot, driving four horses, surrounded by spouting sea creatures.
 (April-October, fountain displays with music.)

-Take the little tram that circles the park, stopping at the Petit Trianon, for a complete tour of the extensive grounds, or ride in a horse-drawn carriage.
-At the Petit Trianon, you can see where Marie Antoinette entertained in style.
-If you really want to stretch your legs, head over to the Hamlet and the Queen's Cottage – Marie Antoinette's full-size toy village.
+Take the mini-train that circles the park, stopping at the Petit Trianon, for a complete tour of the extensive grounds, or ride in a horse-drawn carriage.

 Grand Canal – Louis XIV and the nobles boated on the Grand Canal in row boats, gondolas, or small size ships!
 In the summer, you can hire row boats on the Grand Canal and imagine the spectacle of the Sun King and his entourage.